tula3and/tula3and.github.io/_docs/2021-08-01-monthly-jul.md

 ![summer](https://user-images.githubusercontent.com/62553200/127771611-e5ca4a6d-ee65-42de-bec6-7ad662eeea19.jpg)

 It is in the middle of the mountain at Chuncheon.
-I spent the time with my best friend and it was JUST PERFECT!
+I spent the time with my best friend and it was JUST PERFECT.
+I cannot wait for going there with her again!